 BIOL 311.
 Reproductive Biotechnology.
 (4 Credits)

 This course provides an overview of various biomedical techniques that relate directly to the beginnings of human life and/or to reproductive choices or decisions.
 The techniques considered include various methods of birth control, different forms of assisted reproduction techniques, genetic testing, genetic engineering, and stem cell research and therapy.
 The course covers the basic biology of these techniques and also considers them from social, theological and ethical perspectives.
 May not be applied towards the Biology major.
 Course is offered occasionally.
-Prerequisite: one Scientific Practice (SP) course.
+Prerequisite: One Scientific Practice (SP) course.

 Tags: SIP